dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.md

 ### Activity

-Click your domain name, then <label> Overview </label> to locate the activity log.
-If you want to review past changes, select <label> View </label> in the Activity card.
+Click your domain name, then **Overview** to locate the activity log.
+If you want to review past changes, select **View** in the Activity card.
 Any [changes you make](/articles/activity-tracking/#activity-tracking-at-the-domain-level) to your DNS will show here for reference.

 ### DNS